tlobnow/malphaplex/README.md

         ./Miniconda3-latest-Linux-x86_64.sh

-3. Create a new environment:
+2. Create a new environment:

         conda create --name malpha python=3.8

+3. Activate the environment:

+	conda activate malpha

-5. Clone required Github repositories and run the `setup.sh` script:
+4. Clone required Github repositories and run the `setup.sh` script:

         cd
         git clone https://github.com/FreshAirTonight/af2complex.git
         git clone https://github.com/tlobnow/malphaplex.git
         cd malphaplex
         ./setup.sh

+5. Load an R Module (latest version on the Cluster), e.g.:

+	module load R/4.3

+6. Start R, install the `pacman` R package:

+	R
+	# once the R interface is loaded, paste and run:
+	install.package("pacman")
+	# type yes, when asked for a specific mirror, enter `1`

+7. Once the package is installed, type quit():

+	quit()
+	# and there is no need to save the work space:
+	n

 ### FOR EVERY NORMAL SESSION